mattiaverga/PyOngc/README.rst

 The data is based on OpenNGC database https://github.com/mattiaverga/OpenNGC.

-It is composed by a main module and a command line utility named ongcbrowse which can be used to print object details in a terminal.
+It is composed by a python module and a command line interface named (guess what) ongc, which can be used to quickly see object details or build object lists based on several parameters.

-PyOngc data can provide data to PyEphem in a simple way to get ephemerides of NGC/IC objects.
-See the documentation about ongc.xephemFormat method.
+PyOngc can pass data to PyEphem in a simple way to get ephemerides of NGC/IC objects: see the documentation about ongc.xephemFormat method.

 Usage